QRhi Class

 The available backends currently are:

-• Direct3D 11.1 or newer, with Shader Model 5.0 or newer.
-When the D3D runtime has no support for 11.1 features or Shader Model 5.0, initialization using an accelerated graphics device will fail, but using the software adapter is still an option.
+- Direct3D 11.2 and newer (with DXGI 1.3 and newer), using Shader Model 5.0 or newer.
+When the D3D runtime has no support for 11.2 features or Shader Model 5.0, initialization using an accelerated graphics device will fail, but using the software adapter is still an option.

-• Direct3D 12 on Windows 10 version 1703 and newer, with Shader Model 5.0 or newer.
+- Direct3D 12 on Windows 10 version 1703 and newer, with Shader Model 5.0 or newer.
 Qt requires ID3D12Device2 to be present, hence the requirement for at least version 1703 of Windows 10.
-The D3D12 device is by default created with specifying a minimum feature level of D3D_FEATURE_LEVEL_11_0.
+The D3D12 device is by default created with specifying a minimum feature level of

 In order to allow shader code to be written once in Qt applications and libraries, all shaders are expected to be written in a single language which is then compiled into SPIR-V. Versions for various shading language are then generated from that, together with reflection information (inputs, outputs, shader resources).
 This is then packed into easily and efficiently serializable QShader instances.
 The compilers and tools to generate such shaders are not part of QRhi and the Qt GUI module, but the core classes for using such shaders, QShader and QShaderDescription, are.
 The APIs and tools for performing compilation and translation are part of the Qt Shader Tools module.